 Believing and Receiving

-Although “He [Jesus] came to that which was his own, but his own did not receive him.”
-(John 1:11), there were some who did believe.
+This verse continues from the previous one which said: “He [Jesus] came to that which was his own, but his own did not receive him.”
+(John 1:11).
+But there were some who did receive Him – they are identified as those who ‘believed in His Name’.
+What does that mean?
 To ‘believe in His name’ means ‘to trust Him as a person knowing the integrity of His character and the authority of His commission’.
 Some people did that.
-They received Him as a man, they received His words as God’s, and, as they got to know Him, they validated who He was in the dynamic of their relationship with Him.
+That is why they received Him.
+What does that mean?
+To receive somebody is to welcome them and offer them hospitality.
+The people who believed that Jesus was the Messiah gladly received Him into their homes and received His words as God’s.
+Revelation 3:19-20 describes how any person who hears Jesus can choose to welcome Him into their life.

 © Dr Paul Adams